Buan County: Joseon

+Today

 On January 1, 1963, According to changes in the administrative districts, Wido-myeon of Yeonggwang County (South Jeolla Province) was annexed to Buan County.

 With the reclamation works of Gaehwado in 1978, the country's territory was increased by 3,968ha.
 In 1983 Sannae-myeon and Jinseo-myeon were divided into Gawhwa-myeon and Jinso-myeon.
 Currently, the administrative district consists of 1 eup and 12 myeon.
 The total area is 493 km2 (farming land 42%, forest land 42%, other 16%).
 Buan county is located and longitude 126 degrees 40 minutes, latitude 35 degrees 40 minutes.
-It is located to the west of North Jeolla Province and its border meets with Gunsan City at the sea.
-To the north there is Gimje City, to the southeast there is Jeongeup City, and to the south there is Gochang County.
+It is located to the west of Jeonbuk State and its border meets with Gunsan City at the sea.
+To the north is Gimje City, to the southeast is Jeongeup City, and to the south there is Gochang County.
 The land is low in the east side and high on the west site.
-The peninsula sticks out on the Yellow Sea.
-To the southwest direction a mountain named Byeonsan stands in layers.
+The peninsula sticks out into the Yellow Sea.
+To the southwest, a mountain named Byeonsan stands in layers.
 To the northeast there are wide and rich fields.
-The coast line which runs from the mouth of the Dongjingang River to Julpo-myeon Upo-ri, is 66 km long.
-The influence of sea winds bring about a lot of snow in the winter.
+The coast runs from the mouth of the Dongjingang River to Julpo-myeon Upo-ri, is 66 km long.
+The sea winds bring about a lot of snow in the winter.

 Climate

+Administrative district

+The administrative district of Buan-gun consists of 1 eup and 12 myeon.
+The area of Buan-gun is 493.35 km2, and the population is 48,066 people and 27,434 households as of resident registration at the end of December 2024.
+38% of the county's total residents live in Buan-eup.
+Rocks from the Precambrian period are distributed only to a small extent, granites form the plains of eastern Buan-gun, and Cretaceous volcanic rocks form the geology of the Byeonsan Peninsula area in western Buan-gun.

+Geology

+Buan-gun is located at the southwest end of the boundary between the Gyeonggi massif and the Okcheon fold belt.

+Its geology is composed of gneiss formed in the Precambrian period, granite intruded in the Jurassic period of the Mesozoic Era, and volcanic rocks from the Cretaceous period of the Mesozoic Era occupying the Byeonsan Peninsula area.
+In the Sinsongrim Village area of Jangsin-ri, the biotite gneiss shows a folded pattern.
+In this area, biotite gneiss is intruded by Jurassic porphyllite granite (Jpgr), biotite granite (Jbgr), and Cretaceous Baekryeon-ri rhyolite (Kbbr), and is in contact with the Cretaceous Jangsinri Formation (Kj) to the west of Jangsin-ri through a fault.
+Along the northern forest road of Seokbulsan Mountain between Jangsin-ri and Uibok-ri, Gyehwa-myeon, small-scale biotite gneiss is captured within a porphyritic granite body.